Let’s face it: most men hate getting their sperm tested. Or are at best reluctant about their semen being taken a closer look at.

 Semen analysis in the clinic is much simpler then many husbands would think.

-Especially if you are over 35 and trying to get pregnant for over six months, it is advisable to make a visit to a doctor together.
+Especially if a woman is over 35 and trying to get pregnant for over six months, it’s advisable to check on semen quality ASAP.

 How complicated is that?